 Nina Hanz

-I have written a lot about the human body; its movements and illness; the paradoxes of stillness; and the rapid acceleration of time (and people) passing.
-But for me, these subjects were always incomplete without a context, the spaces within which we find them, and places which ground them.
+I have written a lot about the human body; its movements and illness; the paradoxes of stillness; the rapid acceleration of time (and people) passing and it crossover with art.
+But for me, these subjects were always incomplete without a context, the spaces within which we find them, and places that ground them.
 To gain a deeper understanding, I began to look downwards— under.

 I began by looking at the land,

-what it has gone through and how its slow movements and tectonic shifts seemed, initially, to teach us recovering.
+what it has gone through and how its slow movements and tectonic shifts seems, initially, to teach us about recovery.

 And by looking down, I found all these little things: the gunk that gets stuck under our fingernails, the grit that gets trapped in a clamshell, the tiny particles that make up the enamel of our teeth.
 Wherever in time or space I found them, they seemed fleeting.
 My writing was meant as their landing, as their return, as a hardening in time on paper.